What Is Dialectical Behavior Therapy (DBT)?

 What to Look For in a DBT Therapist

-For DBT to be effective, the therapist should be skilled at basic behavior therapy techniques and DBT treatment strategies.
+For DBT to be effective, the therapist should be skilled in basic behavior therapy techniques and DBT treatment strategies.
 Look for a mental health professional with experience and specialized training in DBT.
 Choosing a clinician who has the DBT-Linehan Certification is recommended.
 This ensures that they are skilled in DBT interventions and methods.

 The Bottom Line

 Although dialectical behavioral therapy was developed to treat borderline personality disorder, it can help anyone who is struggling with emotional control, impulsive behaviors, self-harm, and interpersonal problems.
-The skills taught in DBT can help you learn to react to stressful emotions and events in a more positive, productive ways.
+The skills taught in DBT can help you learn to react to stressful emotions and events in more positive, productive ways.
 Just remember that for DBT to be effective, you must be willing to commit to using the skills taught during sessions.

 Sources